 heat and power stations.
 In the 1960's and 1970's, with the advent of larger

 power generating stations (both coal and nuclear stations) being constructed

-in more remote locations and funded by utility consortiums, many electric
+in more remote s and funded by utility consortiums, many electric

 utilities began to cease electricity production at these smaller scale